smithy-lang/smithy-rs/design/src/server/anatomy.md

 The service builder is the primary public API, generated for every [Smithy Service](https://awslabs.github.io/smithy/2.0/spec/service-types.html).
 At a high-level, the service builder takes as input a function for each Smithy Operation and returns a single HTTP service.
 The signature of each function, also known as _handlers_, must match the constraints of the corresponding Smithy model.

-You can create an instance of a service builder by calling either `builder_without_plugins` or `builder_with_plugins` on the corresponding service struct.
+You can create an instance of a service builder by calling `builder` on the corresponding service struct.

 ```rust
 # extern crate aws_smithy_http_server;